 on the week-ends.
 I remember the delicious cherry pie ala mode at the airport coffee shop.

-The old City Hall was replaced by the 'green' Ernst & Young Building.
+The old City Hall was replaced by the Ernst & Young Building.

-Detroit Jewish News, where I was the freelance photographer.
+the Detroit Jewish News, where I was a freelance photographer.

 For the Golden Jubilee Parade in 1946, Woodward Ave. was painted gold.
-At the
+At that

 time I had the job of photographing every antique auto exhibited at Convention Hall.